DefinetlyNotAI/Logicytics/README.md

 integrity manifest and checks source organization without running collectors.
 Manifest changes are opt-in: use `dev --write-manifest --next-version 4.1.0`, or `dev --interactive` to review status markers and confirm the write.
+On Windows, an update workflow can explicitly open a fresh visible console for one allowlisted maintenance action with `update --launch-action preflight --new-window`.
+Both options are required together; ordinary update checks never launch another process.

 Collectors that request additional access must be explicitly approved, for
 example: